cossie14/Githubsearch/README.md

-## This is an application that enables a user to search for other users using the github API.
-It displays the searched user's name, details, a list of their repositories and links to those repos.
+## This is an application that enables a user to search for other users and their respective repositories using the github API.

 ## Project Name
 Angular GitHub Search -This project was generated with Angular CLI version 6.1.2.